steezeburger/steezeburger.github.io/source/_posts/rust-hierarchical-configuration.md

 We now run into another issue.
 If we called the program without command line arguments specified, the `Config`'s values would be `None`.
 This would override the previous configuration values set by the file or environment variables with `None`!
 This means we are still basically forced to use command line arguments.

-## Final Solution
+## Solution

-The final solution required adding a separate struct to handle the command line arguments, along with a helper from `Serde` that skips serialization of values if they are `None`.
+The solution required adding a separate struct to handle the command line arguments, along with a helper from `Serde` that skips serialization of values if they are `None`.

 ```rust
 // cli.rs